RobinTail/zod-sockets/README.md

 ![coverage](coverage.svg)

-Socket.IO Websockets with Zod validation.
+Socket.IO solution with I/O validation.

-Experimental solution for testing purposes only.
+Version 0 is unstable — public API may be changed at any time.

 ## Concept